nataliehman/academic-kickstart-hugo-portfolio/content/project/adobe-max/index.md

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Smart"
+  focal_point = "Bottom"
 +++

 ## Overview

 This project focused on the tools available for prototyping with smart devices.
 I had the opportunity to work with Chakib and Stephanie, whom I met from the UX Playground course.
 We prepared this project as part of the Adobe Max event, which took place on 15-17 October 2018.
+The project was also showcased in a [UX Playground meetup event on 26 September 2018](https://www.meetup.com/UX-Playground-The-User-Experience-Meetup-for-Londoners/events/254440446/).

 My role was to create interactive prototypes and I will describe my experiences on the tools I have used.